In pictures: Trump meets with Putin

 Russian journalists watch the two leaders from a press center in Helsinki’s Presidential Palace.
 Mikhail Svetlov/Getty Images

 "I really think the world wants to see us get along,” Trump said to the press ahead of the meeting.
-Sergey Guneev/Sputnik/AP
+Pablo Martinez Monsivais/AP

 The two Presidents arrive for their meeting on Monday.
 This is the third time they have met.
 They first met last summer at a G20 summit in Hamburg, Germany.
 Brendan Smialowski/AFP/Getty Images